 Brigham Young University

-Owned and operated by The Church of Jesus Christ of Latter-day Saints, the Department of Construction and Facilities Management at Brigham Young University (BYU) offers both undergraduate and graduate degree programs in construction management.
+Owned and operated by The Church of Jesus Christ of Latter-day Saints, the Department of Construction and Facilities Management at Brigham Young University (BYU) offers both undergraduate and graduate degree programs.

 The department provides a comprehensive education that integrates technical knowledge with management skills.

-The Bachelor of Science program provides hands-on learning experiences and a rigorous curriculum.
-Students learn about project management, cost estimating, safety practices, and sustainable building practices.
+The Bachelor of Science program provides general education courses and hands-on learning experiences.
+Construction management students learn the construction process, including safety practices, and sustainable building practices.

-Designed for those who want to advance their careers in the industry or pursue research opportunities in the field, the Master of Science in Construction Management program provides advanced training in project management, risk assessment, sustainable construction, and other specialized topics.
+Designed for those who want to advance their careers in the industry or pursue research opportunities in the field, the Master of Science degree in Construction Management program provides advanced training in risk assessment, sustainable construction, and other specialized topics.

 University of California-Berkeley